Cross Hills: Amenities

 The village has a large health centre on Holme Lane and is only a mile or so from the Airedale NHS Trust hospital at Steeton with Eastburn in West Yorkshire.
 There is a public library and a police station.
 South Craven School, a secondary and sixth form college, is located in Cross Hills off Holme Lane, which is the road from Cross Hills to Sutton-in-Craven.
 The local primary schools are in Sutton-in-Craven, Glusburn and Kildwick.

 Cross Hills has no Church of England parish church of its own and is part of the parish of St Andrew's Church across the Aire in Kildwick.
 Cross Hills contains St Peter's Methodist Church, St Joseph's Catholic Church and South Craven Evangelical Church.

 Cross Hills Football Club plays in the Craven and District Football League and Glusburn Cricket Club is also located in the area.
 The Cross Hills tennis and bowling club has three tennis courts and one bowling green.

+Commerce

+Cross Hills was the original home of chocolatier Whitakers, now based in Skipton, which was established in 1889.
+Ida Whitaker began making chocolates in 1903, taught by the wife of the vicar of Kildwick.